-Renowned for being one of the biggest celebrations across the globe, Chinese New Year falls on Sunday 22nd January this year, seeing us say goodbye to the Year of the Tiger and a big hello to the Year of the Rabbit 🐇
+Renowned for being one of the biggest celebrations across the globe, Chinese New Year falls on Saturday 10th February this year, seeing us say goodbye to the Year of the Rabbit and a big hello to the Year of the Dragon. 🐉

 The other cool thing is that each year within the Chinese lunisolar calendar is represented by an animal (the 12 zodiac animals) and it's said that people possess certain traits of the animal of the year they were born.
-So anyone born in the Year of the Rabbit will be vigilant, witty, quick-minded, and ingenious... check out your Chinese zodiac animal here.
+People born in the year of the Dragon are often seen as confident, ambitious, and adventurous.
+They are also known to be passionate, strong-willed, and have excellent leadership qualities... check out your Chinese zodiac animal here.

 The best thing about the Chinese New Year though, is that it is one hell of a party!
 It’s actually a 7 day party in China as it’s a public holiday, so we thought what better opportunity to show off how our Canvas cities are celebrating.

-Although the exact timings for this year’s Chinese New Year parade in Chinatown are still to be confirmed but historically, the parade has kicked off at 10am, with festivities starting in Trafalgar square from 11am.
-There will usually have live performances and the symbolic lion dances with lions’ eye-dotting ceremony.
+Although the exact timings for this year’s Chinese New Year parade in Chinatown are still to be confirmed, historically, the parade has kicked off at 10am, with festivities starting in Trafalgar square from 11am.
+There will usually be live performances and the symbolic lion dances with the lions’ eye-dotting ceremony.

 Other than Chinatown, there are plenty of ways to celebrate in the capital - here's our top 5 suggestions: